 By now you should have no doubt left that global expansion is ought to be part of your company’s strategy.
 We have previously covered most of international business expansion benefits as well as the stages of international business expansion planning.
 Likewise, we have established that the most crucial step of the planning is foreign market research.

 This stage is very personal for every company, as the outcome depends on the unique circumstances of your business.
 However, before you decide to proceed any further, allow us to introduce you 5 best European countries to start your business in.

 It is a true global leader in the fastest growing industries too.
-Such as automotive, finance services, pharmaceuticals and technology.
+Such as automotive, financial services, pharmaceuticals and technology.